 Calculating for total lighting required is considered quantitative.

-The lumen method is the most commonly used for calculating the total light output needed for your space.
-With this formula, you first establish the intended use of the space, then you measure its square footage.
+The lumen method is the most commonly used formula for calculating the total lighting requirements needed for a space.
+With this formula, first establish the intended use of the space, then reference the IES foot candle guide and finally, multiply the foot candle recommendation by the square footage of your space.

 Table of contents: